What’s the Difference Between 255 and 265 Tires?

 On the other hand, a higher aspect ratio can contribute to a smoother and more comfortable ride.

+The rim diameter signifies the size of the wheel that the tire is designed to fit.
 Choosing tires that match the rim diameter specified by your vehicle’s manufacturer is crucial to ensure proper fitment and performance.

 By understanding tire size notations and what the numbers mean, you’ll be better equipped to navigate the world of tires.